abiodunjames/Example-VueComponent/README.md

 npm run build
 ```

-This is the source for post on   [medium](https://medium.com/@samuelabiodun/building-your-very-first-component-with-vuejs-21b4a2f6a15a).
+This is the source code  for the  post: [creating your very first component in vuejs on medium](https://medium.com/@samuelabiodun/building-your-very-first-component-with-vuejs-21b4a2f6a15a).